Lamorran

 Lamorran church was built in the mid-13th century and has never been enlarged.
 It was dedicated (to St Morenna) in 1261 and restored unsympathetically in 1845 (by William White) and 1853 (for Lord Falmouth; Evelyn Boscawen, 6th Viscount Falmouth (1819–1889)).
 The tower is separate from the church and the font of Catacleuse stone may be Norman (or 15th century work in the Norman style).

 A large monument of 1658 commemorates John Verman and his wife.
 The churchyard cross is a fine example of a Gothic stone cross.
 This cross is made of Pentewan stone; the crosshead is now incomplete as the upper limb is missing.

 Lamorran was an ancient parish, and became a civil parish in 1866.
-The civil parish was abolished in 1934 and absorbed into the civil parish of St Michael Penkevil.
+The civil parish was abolished on 1 April 1934 and absorbed into the civil parish of St Michael Penkevil.
 For ecclesiastical purposes the parish is now united with Merther to form the parish of Lamorran and Merther.